fph/pgdoubling-quad2/README.md

 Basic usage: building blocks
 ------

-`subspace2CanBasis` takes a subspace and returns X and a permutation P defining its CanBasis. `symplecticSubspace2SymBasis` takes a Lagrangian subspace and returns X and a vector v defining its SymBasis.
-The "real" P is obtained by `rowSwap(eye(2*n),v,'N')`, if needed.
+`canBasisFromSubspace` takes a subspace and returns X and a permutation P defining its CanBasis. `symBasisFromSymplecticSubspace` takes a Lagrangian subspace and returns its SymBasis.
+The associated permutation matrix P is obtained by `rowSwap(eye(2*n),sym.v,'N')`, if needed.

-You may also be interested in `symplecticPencil2SymBasis`, `hamiltonianPencil2SymBasis`, `evenPencil2SymBasis` (actually only works for even pencils in the form above, a generic even pencil does not have a symBasis).
+You may also be interested in `symBasisFromSymplecticPencil`, `symBasisFromHamiltonianPencil`, `symBasisFromEvenPencil` (actually only works for even pencils in the form above; a generic even pencil does not have a symBasis).

 Some random stuff that an end user might find interesting:
-`checkCAREInvariantSubspaceResidual` (computes and returns several error measures), `Hamiltonian2RiccatiCoefficients`, `hamiltonian` (should be named `RiccatiCoefficients2Hamiltonian`), `pirq` ((symplectic swap P)*R*Q factorization), `ChuLM07Carex` (returns the results of the experiments shown in [ChuLM07]), `randomLagrangianSubspace`.
+`checkCAREInvariantSubspaceResidual` (computes and returns several error measures), `riccatiCoefficientsFromHamiltonian`, `hamiltonian` (should be named `hamiltonianFromRiccatiCoefficients`), `pirq` ((symplectic swap P)*R*Q factorization), `ChuLM07Carex` (returns the results of the experiments shown in [ChuLM07]), `randomLagrangianSubspace`.